Faculty-Vocational & Technical-Construction & Building Trades

 • Problem solving skills and the ability to lead, instruct, handle a large variety of details and to work with all levels of the organization.

 • Proficient in the use of the Internet to access data, maintain records, generate reports, and communicate with others.

 • High level of energy and good sense of humor with the capacity for extraordinary time and effort demands.

 Required Education and Experience

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the education required.
+The requirements listed below are representative of the education and experience required.

-• Associate’s degree or higher in Construction Management or a related field from a regionally accredited institution.
+• Associate’s degree or higher in an Electrical or Electronics related field from a regionally accredited college or university.

 • Experience in enhancing the student’s learning experience by integrating a variety of methods and strategies into the teaching process and maintaining a learning-centered environment.

 • Experience in collaborating with colleagues across the College in the construction and continuous improvement of measurable learning outcomes.

 Certificates and Licensures